martbetz/martbetz.github.io/_posts/2025-04-20-april-march.md

 I have to give credit where due, here; not only was it easy to find this page, but the content’s quite simply sublime — everything’s in there and far more besides; they’ve even included a Google-mapped route plan!

 You won’t see me there, but I’ll see you.
-Look amazing. 😁
+Look amazing.&nbsp;😁